 Read on for what to do in Melbourne with kids, but if you need to sub any of these activities based on your kids’ ages, then take a look at my full guide to the best things to do in Melbourne with kids.

-After arriving in Melbourne, if your kids don’t mind heights, start your trip to Melbourne by taking in the view of the city from the Eureka Skydeck or Melbourne Star Observation Wheel.
+After arriving in Melbourne, if your kids don’t mind heights, start your trip to Melbourne by taking in the view of the city from the Eureka Skydeck.
 The city sparkles from this height.

 Grab an easy dinner at one of the dumplings restaurants in Chinatown or book a table at Transport Public Bar in Fed Square, a great spot for parents to enjoy a drink while the little ones peruse the kids’ menu.